RobbenRoll/emgfit/docs/source/concepts.rst

    different columns contain.
-3. The :attr:`eff_mass_shifts` dictionary holding for each peak the larger of the two effective mass shifts obtained when varying each shape parameter by +-1:math:`\sigma` in the default peak-shape error estimation.
+3. The :attr:`eff_mass_shifts` dictionary holding for each peak the larger of the two effective mass shifts obtained when varying each shape parameter by :math:`\pm 1 \sigma` in the default peak-shape error estimation.
 These shifts are irrelevant for peaks whose peak-shape uncertainties have been estimated with the :meth:`~emgfit.spectrum.spectrum.get_MC_peakshape_errors` routine.